giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 ## Assigning workloads to node pools {#assigning-workloads}

-Knowing the node pool name of the pool to use, you can use the `nodeSelector` method of assigning pods to the node pool.
+Knowing the node pool name of the pool to use, you can use the [`nodeSelector` method of assigning pods](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) to the node pool.

-Assuming that the node pool name is `pool0`, and the cluster name is `a1b2c3`, your `nodeSelector` could for example look like this:
+Assuming that the node pool name is `pool0`, and the cluster name is `mycluster`, your `nodeSelector` could for example look like this:

 {{< tabs >}}
-{{< tab id="cluster-capa-ec2" for-impl="capa_ec2" >}}
+{{< tab id="nodepool-capa-scheduling" for-impl="nodepool-config" >}}

 ```yaml
 apiVersion: v1